sammancoaching/website/_activities/connect/fill_in_blanks.md

 A fill in the blanks exercise is a learning activity where words or phrases are intentionally left out of a sentence, requiring the participant to complete it by inserting the missing elements.
 This helps learners practice and assess their understanding of the subject.

 Prepare a fill in the blanks exercise with 10 to 20 missing words in several paragraphs about _\<the topic.\>_.
 Use normal sentences and omit some important words.
 Put the missing words, sorted alphabetically, into a column to the right of the paper or frame.
 (Without giving the words this exercise is much harder.)
-Then each participant works on his/her own.
-In the end read out the paragraphs and wait at each place holder for some participant to shout out the proper word, or say it yourself.
+Each person works on their own to fill in the blanks.
+When everyone is ready (or the time is up) ask the participants to read out the paragraph - they can take turns to read a sentence each.
+Alternatively read out the paragraph yourself and wait at each placeholder for a participant to shout out the proper word.

 ## Practicalities